chadfurman/chadfurman.github.io/_posts/2015-08-30-tdd-html-tags-with-ionic.markdown

 The click handlers play/pause as well as update the UI.
 We could have added CSS animations, but that's a-whole-nother 1am blog post.

+Running the tests again should give you an all-green.

 ### Conclusion
 Karma is powerful.
 It wasn't too hard to attach Karma to our Ionic application (once you get the paths right).